 According to the Centers for Disease Control and Prevention (CDC), pedestrians are 1.5 times more likely to die in car crashes on each trip they take compared to passenger vehicle occupants.
 In 2015, 5,367 pedestrians died in traffic collisions in the United States.
 The pedestrians most at risk are older adults and children.
 If pedestrians do not pass away in an accident, injuries tend to be severe if not catastrophic.
 These injuries create great physical, financial and emotional hardships for victims and families.
 The most common injuries pedestrians sustain in collisions with motor vehicles are as follows:

 - Lower extremity injuries.
-Vehicles often strike pedestrians initially at the hips, legs, and knees.
-These injuries can involve broken bones, contusions, and ligament/muscle damage.
+Motor vehicles often strike pedestrians at the hips, legs, and knees.
+Injuries can involve broken bones, contusions, and ligament/muscle damage.
 Pelvic injuries may also occur.

 - Head injuries.
-The head impacting the vehicle or the roadway can lead to blunt force trauma to the skull, resulting in bone fractures and/or traumatic brain injury.
+The head impacting a vehicle or the roadway can lead to blunt force trauma to the skull, resulting in bone fractures and/or traumatic brain injury form axonal shearing.
 Concussions are the most common type of head injury, and can cause temporary or permanent symptoms.

 - Upper extremity injuries.
-The arms and shoulders can sustain injuries in collisions with vehicles, including fractures and dislocations.
+When pedestrians try to protect themselves, they often sustain injuries to their arms and shoulders, including fractures and dislocations.
 Thorax injuries are also common, and often very serious or fatal.

 - Internal injuries.
 If a vehicle runs over a pedestrian, there is a very high risk of serious internal damage and death.
 Victims may suffer flail chest or lung collapse, as well as severe internal organ damage.
 Crush injuries can lead to amputations or death.

-Injuries can also take the form of lacerations and abrasions, or road rash, from the body’s impact with the ground material.
-Negligence plays a large part in all pedestrian collisions.
+Careless or negligent vehicle operators are the primary cause in pedestrian collisions.
+Drunk driving plays a significant role as well.
 Based on research by the CDC, almost half (48%) of all fatal pedestrian collisions involved an alcohol-impaired party.
 About 15% involved a driver with a blood alcohol concentration level of 0.08% or greater, past the legal limit in the state of California.
 Intoxication, distraction, and disobeying roadway rules all put vulnerable pedestrians at risk.